muhamuhamuha/decinary/README.md

     * Hit Ctrl/CMD-Shift-P and type "install extensions" and hit Enter
     * Alternatively, select the extension menu from the side bar (see image link below)
     * [live-server installation guide](./images/install-live-server.png)
-7. Once installed, open the file 'decinary/src/index.html' and click on the Go Live icon on the footer bar (see image link below)
+7. Once installed, open the file ['.decinary/src/index.html'](./src/index.html) and click on the "Go Live" icon on the footer bar (see image link below)
     * [starting up live server guide](./images/fire-live-server.png)
 8. If the URL opens to "localhost:{some port number}" but you don't see anything, append this to the URL: `/src/index.html` so that the full URL reads "localhost:{some port number}/src/index.html"
 9. **NOTE**: please paste the above URL into Firefox or Chrome or another modern browser, the UI may not render properly in Safari and I'm sure it won't work at all in Internet Explorer

 <br>

-### B. Less Steps but Requires Heavier Installations, with Node.js
+### B. Less Steps, but Requires Heavier Installations, with Node.js
 1. Download Node.js LTS with the Node Package Manager: [click here](https://nodejs.org/en/download/) or go to https://nodejs.org/en/download/
 2. Unzip the source directory or clone with git by firing up a terminal and typing: